Community Safety including CCTV and Environmental Crime Privacy Notice

 - personal data captured in minutes from meetings

-Lawful bases 1- our lawful bases for processing your personal information are:
+Lawful bases 1- our lawful bases for processing your personal information under the UK GDPR and our legal gateways are:

 - our legal obligation(s) under the:

 - Control of Pollution Act 1974 (environmental crime)